 Firstly, why even head over to this tiny island that seems a little out of the way to get to.
 Well, really what the question should be is why should you NOT come here.
 If you look the world “Paradise” up in the dictionary it should just say “Coron” next to it!!
 From the stunning white sand beaches lined with palm trees and little wooden shacks to the traditional little boats bobbing up and down on the most stunning turquoise water you’ve ever seen.
 There are hundreds of reasons to hop on that Coron to El Nido ferry!

 Head over to the beautiful Kayangan Lake, owned by the indigenous people of this island and who still live here, and take in one of the most jaw dropping places in the world.
 Add to this the world class wreck diving and rainbow of corals and marine life just a few ft below the surface of the warm crystal clear water and you know you have to make the effort to take the Coron to El Nido boat or even fly direct from the mainland.

 Check out our guide to Coron here:

 How to get to Coron: Taking the ferry

 The best way in our opinion is to take the El Nido to Coron ferry, this means you can lay back and relax and enjoy the stunning scenery on the way to Coron.
 From El Nido this is an easy to organise trip and relatively cheap too.
-There are also many option in the opposite direction too, the Coron to El Nido ferry can take you back too.
+There are also many options in the opposite direction too, the Coron to El Nido ferry can take you back too.

 There are three options, the fast, the slow boat and the cargo ferry and each have a different price and time table, you also will have to pay 20 PHP (each) harbour tax when you leave.